keras-team/keras-hub/CONTRIBUTING.md

 Next we must setup a python environment with the correct dependencies.
-We recommend using `conda` to install tensorflow dependencies (such as CUDA), and `pip` to install packages from PyPI.
-The exact method will depend on
+We recommend using `conda` to install tensorflow dependencies (such as CUDA), and `pip` to install python packages from PyPI.
+The exact method will depend on your OS.

 ### Linux (recommended)